ErikBahena/web-sprint-challenge-single-page-applications/README.md

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
 1. How would you explain form validation to someone who has never programmed before?
+   Let's say you're going around a college campus.
+You're asking questions for a survey.
+You need some information from the person you're surveying, like a name, an age, and whether or not they agree to your question.
+For the survey to be filled out properly you need everything, which means a name, an age, and whether or not they agree to your question.
+If a person only gives you a name, then your survey is not valid.
+If a person only gives you an age and a name but not a answer to your question, then your survey is invalid.
+Form validation is a computer program doing the previous evaluation of a form.
+It will check and make sure all parts that are required are filled out, and make sure that they are acceptable answers.
 1. In 1-2 sentences, define end to end testing.

 ## Instructions